usgs/geomag-web-absolutes/readme_dependency_install.md

 Readme install dependencies

 ### [Clone the Project](readme_git_install.md) ###
-Use git to clone geomag-baseline-calculator project from GitHub repository (if you haven't already).
+Use git to clone the geomag-baseline-calculator project from GitHub repository (if you haven't already).

 ### Dependencies ###